George Orwell: Early years

 Before the First World War, the family moved 2 mi south to Shiplake, Oxfordshire, where Eric became friendly with the Buddicom family, especially their daughter Jacintha.
 When they first met, he was standing on his head in a field.
 Asked why, he said, "You are noticed more if you stand on your head than if you are right way up."
-Jacintha and Eric read and wrote poetry, and dreamed of becoming famous writers.
-He said that he might write a book in the style of H. G. Wells's A Modern Utopia.
-During this period, he also enjoyed shooting, fishing and birdwatching with Jacintha's brother and sister.
+Growing up together, Buddicom and Blair became idealistic adolescent sweethearts, reading and writing poetry together, and dreaming of becoming famous writers.
+Blair also enjoyed shooting, fishing and birdwatching with Jacintha's brother and sister.

 While at St Cyprian's, Blair wrote two poems that were published in the Henley and South Oxfordshire Standard.
 He came second to Connolly in the Harrow History Prize, had his work praised by the school's external examiner, and earned scholarships to Wellington and Eton.
-But inclusion on the Eton scholarship roll did not guarantee a place, and none was immediately available for Blair.
+But inclusion on the Eton scholarship roll did not guarantee a place, and none was immediately available.
 He chose to stay at St Cyprian's until December 1916, in case a place at Eton became available.